reillysiemens/tuckersiemens.com/content/posts/parsing-tftp-in-rust/index.md

 lock-step, requiring acknowledgement at each point, so that nothing is lost or misunderstood.

+Because files might be larger than what can fit into a single packet or even in memory, TFTP operates on chunks of a file, which it calls "blocks".
+In RFC 1350 these blocks are always 512 bytes or less, but [RFC 1783] allows clients to negotiate different sizes which might be better on a particular network.

+By default, initial requests are received on port `69`, the offical port assigned to TFTP by [IANA].
+Thereafter, the rest of a transfer is continued on a random port chosen by the server.
+This keeps the primary port free to receive additional requests.

 ### Reading

 To read a file, a client client sends a read request packet.
-If the request is valid, the server responds with the first block of data (512 bytes by default).
+If the request is valid, the server responds with the first block of data.
 The client sends an acknowledgement of this block and the server responds with the next block of data.
 The two continue this dance until there's nothing more to read.

 <img src='rrq.svg' alt='A sequence diagram for a TFTP read request.'>